sst/sst/www/docs/constructs/ReactStaticSite.md

 ## Examples

-The `ReactStaticSite` construct is designed to make it easy to get started with, while allowing for a way to fully configure it as well.
-Let's look at how, through a couple of examples.
+The `ReactStaticSite` construct is designed to make it easy to work with React apps created using [Create React App](https://create-react-app.dev/) or similar projects.

-### Creating a React site
+### Creating a React app

-Deploys a React website in the `path/to/src` directory.
+Deploys a React app in the `path/to/src` directory.

 ```js
 new ReactStaticSite(this, "ReactSite", {